Subdivisions of Sierra Leone: Chiefdoms

-Sierra Leone is further divided into 149 chiefdoms.
+As of 2017.
+Sierra Leone is further divided into 190 chiefdoms, due to the local government reorganization and de-amalgamation process.
 The chiefdoms are hereditary, tribal units of local governance.
 The World Bank sponsored the creation of elected local councils in 2004.

 Chiefs have the power to "raise taxes, control the judicial system, and allocate land, the most important resource in rural areas."

+Prior to the 2017 local government reorganization, Sierra Leone was further divided into 149 chiefdoms.